 Summary:

 The Daleville City school district in Alabama consists of three schools: A.M.
 Windham Elementary School, Daleville Middle School, and Daleville High School.
-Unfortunately, the data shows that all three schools are performing well below the state average on key metrics like test scores and school rankings, with no clear standout schools in the district.
+Unfortunately, the data indicates that none of the Daleville City schools are performing at a high level, with all three schools consistently scoring below the state average on key metrics such as test scores, statewide rankings, and chronic absenteeism rates.

 Thank you for your feedback!